microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 ### -Outcome

-Filter output to only show rules with a specific outcome.
+Filter output to only show rule results with a specific outcome.

 ```yaml
 Type: RuleOutcome